BB20101997/ChatClient/README.md

 ChatClient
 ==========

-The ClientSide of the Chat Programm depends on ChatBasis
+The ClientSide of the Chat Program depends on ChatBasis